runekaagaard/diffpilot/README.md

 ## File Groups Matching

-When multiple file groups match a file, the **first matching group** in the configuration file will be used for priority, font size, and tags.
+When multiple file groups match a file, the **first matching group** in the configuration file will be used for priority, and tags.
 Order your file groups from most specific to most general.

 ## Tag styling